 General Operation

 Variable voltage output generators are controlled by an ECU instead of a regulator internal to the generator.
 The main goal of these systems is to reduce the electrical and mechanical load, thus increasing fuel efficiency.
-This is done through the ECU (PCM/BCM) having various operating modes for the vehicle charging system based on the input data it receives.

 Practical Example